UiL-OTS-labs/web-experiment-datastore/README.md

 # Installation

-For production/acceptation deployment, please see our Puppet script.
+For production/acceptation deployment, please see our Puppet module.
 (Hosted on our private GitLab server).

 Development instructions: